hikeventures/hikeventures.github.io/_posts/best/2014-03-06-best-windjackets.markdown

 ### Are wind jackets waterproof?
 No, wind jackets are not waterproof.
 Their purpose is to protect against cold winds and compared to [rain jackets](http://www.hikeventures.com/best-rain-jackets/) they are very breathable, and you won't sweat that much in it either.

+Moreover, a windproof jacket can also protect you from the sun and bugs.

 ### Should a wind jacket have a hoodie?
 I would recommend buying a wind jacket with a hood.
 You lose most of your body temperature on your head.
 You will feel warmer if you protect your head against cold winds.